coconut-svsm/svsm/Documentation/INSTALL.md

 host kernel.
 Best results are achieved by re-using the kernel configuration from the distribution like for the host kernel.

+The `CONFIG_TCG_PLATFORM` is required in the guest kernel if you want to use the SVSM vTPM.

 Building the COCONUT-SVSM
 -------------------------